Nokia unveils new metal-body Lumia smartphone

 LONDON/HELSINKI Nokia unveiled a lighter, metal model in its Lumia smartphone range, as it tries to catch the eye of buyers to close the huge market lead of rivals Samsung and Apple Inc in the lucrative handset market.

-The Lumia 925 is the latest in Nokia's range using Microsoft's Windows Phone software and will be sold for 469 euros ($610) before taxes and subsidies through carriers such as Vodafone and China Mobile.
+The Lumia 925 is the latest in Nokia's range using Microsoft's Windows Phone software and will be sold for 469 euros (399.95 pounds) before taxes and subsidies through carriers such as Vodafone and China Mobile.

 Nokia Chief Executive Stephen Elop has pinned the future of the loss-making company on Windows Phone, hoping to reverse a dramatic drop in revenue over the last two years.